stevenoh0908/ba2cc/README.md

 ```

 ###### FUNCTION getStep()
-returns step for calculating border for all algorithms in float.
+Returns step for calculating border for all algorithms in float.

 **Example**
 ```python